Family, actors mourn Philip Seymour Hoffman at private funeral

 He also earned Tony award nominations for "Long Day's Journey Into Night" and "True West."

-On the big screen, the actor appeared in blockbusters such as "The Hunger Games" series and garnered best supporting actor Oscar nominations for "The Master," "Doubt" and "Charlie Wilson's War."
+On the big screen the actor appeared in blockbusters such as "The Hunger Games" series and also garnered best supporting actor Oscar nominations for "The Master," "Doubt" and "Charlie Wilson's War."

 Although he talked openly about his past struggles with substance abuse, Hoffman's untimely death was a shock and came just as police spoke of more heroin hitting the streets of New York.